Emiliano Sala plane crash: Pilot did not have required licence | Goal.com

 The body of Argentine forward Sala, 28, was recovered from the wreckage, but the body of 59-year-old Mr Ibbotson was never found.

-The Air Accidents Investigation Branch has published an official report on Friday which concluded that the plane hit the sea near Guernsey at an estimated 270 mph (434kph).
+The Air Accidents Investigation Branch published an official report on Friday that concluded the plane hit the sea near Guernsey at an estimated 270 mph (434kph).

 Investigators believe Mr Ibbotson and Sala both suffered from carbon monoxide poisoning on the flight, which was likely caused by a fault in the exhaust tailpipe.